Residency

 Education

 You'll participate in ongoing education that sets the foundation for a lifetime of fruitful ministry.
-You'll be challenged to interact well with God's word, his creation, and his people.
+You'll be challenged to interact well with God's Word, his creation, and his people.

 Partner with Another